gambit0070/Data-Warehouse/Report/Report.md

 SQL-scripts for business-queries:

-1. What is the total number of road fatalities by LGA, state, and year?
+1. What is the total number of road fatalities by state and year?

 ```
 SELECT